19bufordcarl/CarlRPG/Myth & Shadow/Magic/Enchanting/Enchanting.md

 	2. Touch/Target: Cannot be enchanted this way.
 	3. AOE: Cannot be enchanted this way.
 2. Enchantments benefit from [Upcast](../Spellcasting.md#Upcast) effects.
+## Buying and Selling
+By default, buying and selling magic items is reserved for high ranking members of the arcane guild, or black market dealers.
+The referee ultimately decides the prices, and might give discounts for friendly factions that they party does a lot of favors for.
+Generally speaking, buy for double the creation cost and sell for half.
+Hard to fence, hard to get.